-Find an Object
+Find an Object Total Time: 30 minutes

 Ask each officer to bring to the workshop an item that represents their thoughts/feelings/attitude toward their upcoming term as an officer.

 We are now going to share the item you brought that represents your thoughts, feelings, or attitude toward your upcoming term as an officer.
 Please share what item you brought and explain why you chose the item.